AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 One size doesn't fit all, this is why most of the code editor offer extensions/plugins for developers to work with their favorite programming language.

-Likewise, VIM offers plugin support and user may need to install difference extensions/plugins to support their workflow.
+Likewise, VIM offers plugin support and user may need to install different extensions/plugins to support their workflow.

 ## VIM for HTML, CSS